 Monthly Soil Health Podcasts are produced in partnership with Hoosier Ag Today.
 These podcasts focus upon a variety of soil health practices and topics.
 Most feature conversations with an expert farmer and an ag professional.
-In addition to the HAT website, podcasts are available on iTunes, GooglePlay, Stitcher, and Alexa.
+In addition to the HAT website, you can subscribe to the podcast on the following platforms:

 Supplemental print-ready articles are available for download as well as shorter MSWord versions suitable for adaptation for newsletters and/or local media outlets.

 April 2019 – Combating Climate and Erosion with Cover Crops